Klondike Silver (CVE:KS) Hits New 12-Month Low at $0.04

 Klondike Silver Corp.
-(CVE:KS – Get Rating)’s share price reached a new 52-week low on Monday .
-The company traded as low as C$0.04 and last traded at C$0.05, with a volume of 223910 shares traded.
+(CVE:KS – Get Rating) hit a new 52-week low on Monday .
+The company traded as low as C$0.04 and last traded at C$0.04, with a volume of 5000 shares changing hands.
 The stock had previously closed at C$0.04.

 Klondike Silver Company Profile